Oxygen concentrator: Applications

 Medical oxygen concentrators are used in hospitals or at home to concentrate oxygen for patients.
-PSA generators provide a cost-efficient source of oxygen.
-They are a safer, less expensive, and more convenient alternative to tanks of cryogenic oxygen or pressurised cylinders.
 They can be used in various industries, including medical, pharmaceutical production, water treatment, and glass manufacture.

 PSA generators are particularly useful in remote or inaccessible parts of the world or mobile medical facilities (military hospitals, disaster facilities).

 Portable oxygen concentrators

 A home oxygen concentrator in an emphysema patient's house.
 The model shown is the DeVILBISS LT 4000.

 Since the early 2000s, many companies have produced portable oxygen concentrators.
 Typically, these devices produce the equivalent of one to five liters per minute of continuous oxygen flow and they use some version of pulse flow or "demand flow" to deliver oxygen only when the patient is inhaling.
 They can also provide pulses of oxygen either to provide higher intermittent flows or to reduce power consumption.

 Research into oxygen concentration is ongoing, and modern techniques suggest that the amount of adsorbent required by medical oxygen concentrators can be potentially "reduced by a factor of three while offering ~10–20% higher oxygen recovery compared to a typical commercial unit."

 The FAA has approved the use of portable oxygen concentrators on commercial airlines.
 However, users of these devices should check in advance as to whether a particular brand or model is permitted on a particular airline.
 Unlike in commercial airlines, users of aircraft without cabin pressurization need oxygen concentrators that are able to deliver enough flowrate even at high altitudes.

 Usually, "demand," or pulse-flow, oxygen concentrators are not used by patients while they sleep.
 There have been problems with the oxygen concentrators not being able to detect when the sleeping patient is inhaling.
 Some larger portable oxygen concentrators are designed to operate in a continuous-flow mode in addition to pulse-flow mode.
 Continuous-flow mode is considered safe for night use when coupled with a CPAP machine.